MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/apac-ind-loc-deployment-guidelines.md

 # [Retail 10.0.5 and later](#tab/retail-10-0-5)

-1. Open the solution at RetailSdk\POS\CloudPOS.sln, and make sure that it can be compiled without errors.
+1. Open the solution at **RetailSdk\POS\CloudPOS.sln**, and make sure that it can be compiled without errors.
-2. Enable the extension in POS.Extensions\extensions.json by adding the following lines:
+2. Enable the extension in **POS.Extensions\extensions.json** by adding the following lines:

     ``` xml
     {